natural-harmonia-gropius/mpv-config/portable_config/shaders/hdr-toys/README.md

 ### Crosstalk

-This is a part of tonemapping, the screenshot below will show you how it works.
+This is a part of tone mapping, the screenshot below will show you how it works.
 You can see that it makes the color less chromatic when tone mapping and the lightness between colors more even.
 And for non-perceptual conversions it brings highlights desaturation.
 You can set the intensity of it by `set glsl-shader-opts alpha=N`.